mpcq-network/mpcq-json-rpc-relay/CONFORMITY_TESTING.md

 This batch tests the core Ethereum JSON-RPC methods by:

 - Reading test cases from the Ethereum execution-apis repository
-- Using custom overrides for Hedera-specific behavior
+- Using custom overrides for MPCQ-specific behavior
 - Validating responses against the OpenRPC schema

 The tests in this batch cover methods like: